To

 Statutory Auditors

 The term of office of M/s D.K.
-Parmanandka & Co., Chartered Accountants as the statutory auditors of the Company is liable to expire from the conclusion of forthcoming AGM.
-Hence, based on the recommendation of the Audit Committee, the Board of Directors has recommended the appointment of M/s Seksaria Tibrewal & Co., Chartered Accountants (Firm Registration No 329660E) as the Statutory Auditors of the Company for a term of consecutive two years commencing from the conclusion of the 15th Annual General Meeting of the Company till the conclusion of the 17th Annual General Meeting to be held in the year 2026.
-Approval of appointment of Statutory Auditors is being sought from the members of the Company at the ensuing AGM.
-Requisite letter pursuant to Section 139 and 141 of the Companies Act, 2013 about their consent and eligibility for appointment as the Statutory Auditors of the Company has been received by the Company.
+Parmanandka & Co., Chartered Accountants as the statutory auditors of the Company had expired at the Annual General Meeting held for the year 2024, hence, based on the recommendation of the Audit Committee and the Board of Directors the shareholders had given their consent for the appointment of M/s Seksaria Tibrewal & Co., Chartered Accountants (Firm Registration No 329660E) as the Statutory Auditors of the Company for a term of consecutive two years commencing from the conclusion of the 15th Annual General Meeting of the Company till the conclusion of the 17th Annual General Meeting to be held in the year 2026.

 Audit Report

-The Statutory Auditors M/s D.K.
-Parmanandka & Co., in their report dated 30th May, 2024 have expressed their qualified opinion represented hereunder;-
+The Statutory Auditors M/s Seksaria Tibrewal & Co., in their report dated 30th May, 2025 have expressed their qualified opinion represented hereunder;-

-At points a ,b & c under the head Matter of emphasis covered in the auditors report were in the auditors have stated their un-modified opinion and
+At points a & b under the head Matter of emphasis covered in the auditors report were in the auditors have stated their un-modified opinion and

 The management views/comments/explanations on all the aforesaid observations are represented hereunder;-